How to say “some”: Italian grammar lesson 25

 Tonight, I’m going out with some friends.

-How to use some in Italian
+How do you use the word some in Italian?

 Follow me to fluency